Pachwenko/dotfiles2/README.md

 - Horizontal Split:     <leader>-
 - Save file             <leader>w
 - Close file            <leader>q

+##### Autocomplete

+This project uses nvim-cmp and nvim-lsp.
+Mason is used to install autocomplete engines like pyright.

+The normal autocomplete keys work like Enter and tab.
+You can add and remove tools using `:Mason`

 ##### [Custom Github Script](./patricks_neovim/.config/patricks_neovim/lua/custom_stuff/github.lua)
 - Copy code location to clipboard: <leader>gh